The story of 'Slender Man' -- the internet's creepiest urban legend

-HBO is releasing a new documentary about Slender Man, a tall, shadowy monster that has terrified people on the internet for years.
+HBO’s new documentary about Slender Man — a tall, shadowy monster that has terrified people on the internet for years — will finally premiere on January 23, 2017 .
 The character may be fake, but he has also inspired some tragic real-life attacks.
 Here’s a look at the origins of Slender Man and how he has captured the imagination of people online.

 Follow Tech Insider: On Facebook